 |NCQA Rating||4.0 for customer satisfaction||4.0+ for customer satisfaction|

 Aetna and Cigna offer the same type of plan structures that include HMO, POS, PPO, EPO, and employer stop-loss plans.
 However, some Aetna policyholders are limited to the plan structure offered by their company and are forced to select the plan structure available to them.
 We found HMO and EPO plans are the most popular of Cigna’s policies in the individual marketplace, based on affordability.
 In both cases, plan structure availability and size of network vary by state.

-Both Aetna and Cigna offer an HMO/PPO hybrid called point of service (POS) plans.
+Aetna offers an HMO/PPO hybrid called point of service (POS) plans.
 This option allows seeing a doctor in or out of network.
 However, you will most likely still have to get a referral from your primary care physician to see a specialist outside your contracted network.
 When examining network plans from either of these companies, make sure you understand what kind of network you will be buying into and how it will affect who you can receive care from.

 If you decide to purchase a high-deductible health plan from either company, the plan may qualify for contributions into a Health Savings Account (HSA).
 HSA’s are a great option to save for health care expenses tax-free.
 Some employers will also contribute to an HSA up to a certain percentage, so check with your human resources department to find out what you qualify for.

 Aetna vs. Cigna: Availability

 Aetna employer plans are offered in 16 states nationwide.
 During the 2021 open enrollment period, they will also offer individual plans in five states for 2022 coverage which can be found on HealthCare.gov or state exchanges.